idvorkin/idvorkin.github.io/_posts/2017-10-06-tech-health-toys.md

 To help me measure my weight, I have an [bluetooth scale](https://www.amazon.com/RENPHO-Bluetooth-Body-Fat-Scale/dp/B01N1UX8RW/).
 Every time I measure myself it loads my weight into Apple Health.

+For fun, I monitor my blood glucose with a continous glucose monitor (GCM).
+You need a prescriptoin to get it, but it's pretty fun.
+I use the [Freestyle Libra](https://www.freestylelibre.us/system-overview/continous-glucose-monitor-app.html)

-All of my health data is stored in Apple health, which I have the ability to export and analyze with my favorite [data analysis](https://github.com/idvorkin/LinqPadSnippets/blob/master/python/pandas_weight.py) tools.
+All of my health data is stored in Apple health, which I have the ability to export and analyze with my favorite [data analysis](https://github.com/idvorkin/jupyter/blob/master/Weight%20Analysis.ipynb) tools.

 ### Products that didn't work for me.